simplycode07/Paint-app-with-pygame/readme.md

 ## Features
 To be honest nothing much
-- You can Created really bad images with it
+- You can Create really bad images with it
-- You can Save images you have created
+- You can Save images you have created (#true_feature)
 - And nothing much
 - but it comes with a color palette with 7 colors and a random color which is generated when program starts